Narfss/DungeonsAndDragonsBasicRules/README.md

 [Download Dungeon & Dragons - Dungeon Master Basic Rules v0.5 Mobi](https://narfss.github.io/DungeonsAndDragonsBasicRules/DungeonsAndDragonsDungeonMasterBasicRules.mobi)

 ### What tasks are in progress
- - Bring all the SRD content relevant like:
+ - Bring all the SRD content relevant.
- - Multiclass info and tables
- - Class Features:
-  - Channel Divinity
-  - Extra Attack
-  - Unarmored Defense
-  - Spellcasting
-- Remove the links like "chapter X of the Player’s Handbook"

 ## What as been done
   - Extracted the html and css basic for style from the original source.